TurtleWarePL/clest/README.md

 test suites and test scenarios.
 Test scenario may be a parent of test cases.

 In the test suite tree protocol PARENT type is intentionally not specified.
-If children are projects it may be a CLIM applicatino frame, a database, a hash table etc. In that case this parameter is meant to be specialized by the protocol implementer.
+If children are projects it may be a CLIM application frame, a database, a hash table etc. In that case this parameter is meant to be specialized by the protocol implementer.